 Children have lunch between 12.30 and 1.20pm in the gym or hall.
 Classes enter on a rota basis so that all children get the opportunity of being first and last!
 Children may have a school lunch (free to those eligible for a free meal, £2.20 per day for others), or may bring sandwiches.
-We are a 'cashless' school and school meals must be paid for using 'Paypal'.
+We are a 'cashless' school and school meals must be paid for using 'Magic Booking', details of which are available from the school office.
 Pupils may also bring a drink, but only in plastic bottles or cartons, and the drink must not be fizzy.
 We operate a healthy eating policy and children should not bring sweets or confectionary bars in as part of their lunch.
 Due to the risk of harm to children with extreme nut allergies, we are a 'nut free' school.
 Any food products containing nuts, including hazelnut chocolate spread, are not allowed in school.
 Pupils may also go home for lunch provided they are collected from school and return by 1.10pm.
 Pupils should not bring games from home to play at school as they may get lost or broken.
 The school will provide games and equipment for playtime sports.